scp-fs2open/wxLauncher/ReadMe.txt

-The Microsoft Windows SDK (formorly the Platform SDK) is required to build both this application and wxWidgets when on windows.
+The Microsoft Windows SDK (formorly the Platform SDK) is required to build both this application and wxWidgets when on Windows.
 Note that only the Windows SDK for Windows Vista and Windows 7 have been tested with this application.

 wxLauncher has only been built with Microsoft's Visual Studio